Table of Contents

 The parts of the skeleton below the terminal line form the lesser pelvis, which contains the pelvic bowels.
 The lesser pelvis forms the pelvic canal, which, in women, also is the birth canal.
-It begins at the superior pelvic aperture, which is limited by the terminal line, and ends with the inferior pelvic aperture, which is formed by the tip of the coccygeal bone, the ischial tuberosities, and the inferior pubic branches.
+It begins at the superior pelvic aperture, which is limited by the terminal line and ends with the inferior pelvic aperture, which is formed by the tip of the coccygeal bone, the ischial tuberosities, and the inferior pubic branches.

 The pelvic canal is caudally sealed by muscles and connective tissue plates.
 They form the pelvic floor.
 Its purpose is to safeguard the position of the abdominal and pelvic organs.
-Its muscles also contribute to the closure of anus and urethra.
+Its muscles also contribute to the closure of the anus and urethra.

 Parts of the Pelvic Floor

 The pelvic floor is divided into 3 muscle tiers: the muscular pelvic diaphragm (superior tier) and the muscular/connective tissue urogenital diaphragm (middle tier).
 Below the urogenital diaphragm (and therefore located furthest on the ‘outside’) are the sphincter and cavernous body muscles (inferior tier).

 The muscles of the pelvic floor are innervated by branches of the pudendal nerve and the sacral plexus.

 Structure and Function of the Pelvic Diaphragm